padogrid/bundle-none-app-simulator/README.md

 # Stock prices
 ./simulator -simulator-config ../etc/simulator-stocks.yaml

 # Miscellaneous data.
+For Geode/GemFire, it publishes data to region.
-For Hazelcast, publishes data to map, rmap, queue, topic, and rtopic.
+# For Hazelcast, it publishes data to map, rmap, queue, topic, and rtopic.
 ./simulator -simulator-config ../etc/simulator-misc.yaml
 ```